Egomania/SOME-IP_Analyzer/docs/source/javadoc/surf/SomeIPAnalyzer/helper.rst

 .. java:method:: public static void setRules(EPAdministrator cepAdm, ArrayList<MyListener> ListenerList, String filename, Boolean verbose) throws FileNotFoundException, IOException
    :outertype: helper

+   Read the rules from the rules file and load rules that are defined as 'used'

+   :param cepAdm: Espers EP Administrator
+   :param ListenerList: List of all listeners, new listeners are appended to
+   :param filename: rules file containing rules and other definitions
+   :param verbose: print additional output or not

 writeToFile
 ^^^^^^^^^^^

 .. java:method:: public static void writeToFile(Monitor monitor, String filename)
    :outertype: helper

+   The monitoring measurements done by the monitoring thread are written to the output file specified in the configuration file

+   :param monitor: Monitoring Class holding the measurement lists
+   :param filename: configured filename for storing the data